Fascinating Fens are excited to announce the “Celebrate The Fens” Day, will be returning on 17th June 2023 (for the whole weekend 16th-18th).

 - To have a massive celebration that brings communities together throughout all parts of the fens

-- To showcase to all, the unique landscapes, heritage, nature and beauty of the fens through events and activities on the day
+- To showcase to all, the unique landscapes, townscapes, heritage, nature and beauty of the fens through events and activities on the day/weekend

 - To encourage the values of promoting and exploring the fens through heritage, creativity, nature, wellbeing and accessibility

-Would you like to be involved with Celebrate the fens day 19th June 2021 (actually for the whole weekend)?
+Join us to enjoy The Fens on Celebrate the fens day 17th June 2023, or even for the whole weekend.
 There are loads of ways to get involved by putting on your own event or joining ones already being organised.

 A huge thank you to all organisations, individuals, charities, and groups getting involved by providing a variety of fentastic events and activities all over the fens, including heritage open days, guided walks/tours, craft activities, exhibitions, nature trails, music, films, poetry, talks and competitions.
 See our growing list below, which will continuously be updated and more details for the events will be released soon: